 Reduce the speed to low and add the eggs one at a time, mixing for 1 minute after each and scraping down the bowl before adding the next.

-Add the vanilla and mix till combine.
+Add the vanilla and mix till combined.

-With the mixer still on low, add 1/3 of the flour mixture, beating until just barely combined, followed by ½ the buttermilk, another 1/3 of the flour mixture, the remaining buttermilk and the remaining flour.
+With the mixer still on low, add 1/3 of the flour mixture, beating until just barely combined, followed by ½ the buttermilk, another 1/3 of the flour mixture, the remaining buttermilk, and the remaining flour.

-In a large bowl, combine the berries and the remaining 2 tablespoon flour, tossing together so they are evenly coated.
+In a large bowl, combine the berries and the remaining 2 tablespoon flour, tossing them together so they are evenly coated.